wingtk/gvsbuild/README.md

 If you want to only run GTK on Windows and not build it yourself, you can download a zip file from the last release and unzip it to `C:\gtk`.

-It comes with GTK, Cairo, PyGObject, Pycairo, GtkSourceView, adwaita-icon-theme and all of their dependencies.
+It comes with GTK4, Cairo, PyGObject, Pycairo, GtkSourceView5, adwaita-icon-theme, and all of their dependencies.

 ### Environmental Variables